rackerlabs/support-how-to/content/rackspace-email/import-email-address-data-into-outlook-2011-for-mac.md

 product_url: rackspace-email
 ---

-This article how to import a copy of your email address data from Outlook 2011 for Mac OS.
+This article describes how to import a copy of your email address data from Outlook 2011 for Mac OS.

 ### Prerequisites